 Many homeowners will stay put, contributing to the severe inventory shortage.

-According to Redfin, today’s homeowners are typically remaining in their homes for 13 years, five years longer than they did in 2010.
+According to Redfin data, today’s homeowners are typically remaining in their homes for 13 years, five years longer than they did in 2010.
 This is contributing to the inventory shortage, as the available housing market has dwindled to its lowest level in decades.
 Learn why homeowners are holding onto their properties.

 Home values in Kitsap County have risen steadily in the last 5 or 6 years, driven largely by supply and demand—more buyers and not enough homes.
 But when homeowner values appreciate, some first-time home buyers get priced out of the market altogether.
 Even though mortgage interest have been low, affordability remains a key concern.
-Over-priced homes won’t sell very quickly, as the market tries to self-adjust.
+Over-priced homes won’t sell as quickly, as the market tries to self-adjust.
 Click here for the latest monthly housing market update and statistics for Kitsap County real estate.

 The population will continue to grow, faster than construction can keep up with the demand.

 Our population has grown about 8% since 2010.
 Kitsap County is beautiful and quiet.
 And it offers more affordable housing than King County and other bustling regions near Puget Sound.
 Plus, commuter options are expanding with the Fast-Ferry system.
 That may be bad news for traffic and core infrastructure services, but a strong economy is good news for our community’s livelihood.

 Nationally, home builders are expanding production to address the pent-up demand for additional housing.
 But local contractors are slammed, permits and inspections get delayed, and it’s getting harder to acquire or develop land.
 It will take years to construct enough new homes to provide relief.

 Technology will continue to disrupt and evolve the real estate industry.